Gartner, Market Guide for Privileged Access Management, Felix Gaehtgens, Anmol Singh, 27 May 2015

-SCB acts as an application level proxy gateway: the transferred connections and traffic are inspected on the application level (Layer 7 in the OSI model), rejecting all traffic violating the protocol – an effective shield against attacks.
+SCB acts as an application level proxy gateway.
+The transferred connections and traffic are inspected on the application level (Layer 7 in the OSI model), rejecting all traffic violating the protocol – an effective shield against attacks.
 This high-level understanding of the traffic gives control over the various features of the protocols, like authentication and encryption methods used in SSH connections, or channels permitted in RDP traffic.

-SCB can enforce the use of two-factor authentication methods, and also verify the public key of the users.
+SCB can enforce the use of two-factor authentication methods and also verify the public key of the users.
 SCB has a built-in capability to verify the SSH host keys and certificates identifying the servers, preventing man-in-the-middle attacks and other threats.
 This authentication is completely independent from the authentication that the user performs on the remote server.
 To avoid accidental misconfiguration and other human errors, SCB supports the 4-eyes authorization principle as well.

 SCB operates transparently and extracts information directly from the communication of the client and the server, providing reliable, easy-to-access metadata and content.
 SCB records all sessions into searchable audit trails, making it easy to find relevant information in forensics or troubleshooting situations.
 Audit trails can be browsed online, or followed real-time to monitor the activities of the privileged users.
-The Audit Player application replays the recorded sessions just like a movie – all actions of the administrators can be seen exactly as they appeared on their monitors.
+The web-based Audit Player application replays the recorded sessions just like a movie – all actions of the administrators can be seen exactly as they appeared on their monitors.
 The Audit Player enables fast forwarding during replays, searching for events (for example, mouse clicks, pressing Enter) and text seen by the user.